About GAMIT

 - Most recent SOPAC weekly solutions (if velocities have not been estimated or affected by earthquakes).

 The true of date a priori files containing the above mentioned a priori coordinates are date sensitive.
-They are updated weekly and are available as aprioriFile_YYYY_DOY.txt.
+Daily files are updated weekly.
+An example of an a prior file for YYYY=2025 and DOY=003

 Station info